Life As a Nuclear Engineer

 - Resident Inspector

-There were about 17,700 jobs for Nuclear Engineer in 2016 (in the United States).
+In the United States, there were 17,700 jobs for Nuclear Engineer in 2016.
 New jobs are being produced at a rate of 4% which is below the national average.
 The Bureau of Labor Statistics predicts 700 new jobs for Nuclear Engineer by 2026.
-The BLS estimates 1,400 yearly job openings in this field.
+There will be an estimated 1,400 positions for Nuclear Engineer per year.

 The states with the most job growth for Nuclear Engineer are Nevada, Florida, and Idaho.
 Watch out if you plan on working in Alabama, Mississippi, or Minnesota.
 These states have the worst job growth for this type of profession.